 The Tsukiji Fish Market has appeared in literally every guidebook about Tokyo and is (still) high on most visitors’ Tokyo bucket list.
 It wasn’t just the largest wholesale fish market in Tokyo and Japan; Tsukiji for many years held the title for the entire planet.
-It also had a super-famous tuna auction held before the sun rose most mornings.
+It also had a super-famous tuna auction that was held before the sun rose most mornings.
 While the tuna auction and wholesale market at Tsukiji is now closed due to its move to the shiny new Toyosu Market, there is still a bustling outer market area to explore that has no plans to move elsewhere.

 Is Tsukiji still worth visiting?

-If you have an interest in sushi, seafood or cooking, the Tsukji Outer Market should still be on your Tokyo itinerary.
-The approximately 150 meter by 250 meters (500 ft by 820 ft) of narrow alleys and ramshackle shops retains a sample of the now-inaccessible Inner Market (that was the most famous bit of Tsukiji).
-While the sheer chaos of the inner market is a thing of the past, just a corner of the outer market still has more character than the sterile, ultra-modern Toyosu Fish Market where the tuna auction has now moved.
+If you have an interest in sushi, seafood or cooking, the Tsukiji Outer Market should still be on your Tokyo itinerary.
+The approximately 150 meter by 250 meter (500 ft by 820 ft) area of narrow alleys and ramshackle shops retains a sample of the now-inaccessible Inner Market (that was the most famous bit of Tsukiji).
+While the sheer chaos of the Inner Market is a thing of the past, just a single corner of the Outer Market at Tsukiji still has more character than the sterile, ultra-modern Toyosu Fish Market where the tuna auction has now moved.
 Over 300 shops and restaurants have stayed put in Tsukiji’s Outer Market and continue to serve customers.